 4 Ways to Survive a Sponsor Compliance Visit: 2018 Update

 White Rose Visas have recently seen an increase in Sponsors receiving Compliance Visits from the Home Office.
 Getting a visit is usually nothing to worry about, as long as you are meeting your Sponsor Duties.
 We’ll outline the key Sponsor Duties in this blog post.

 Within many industries experiencing skills shortages, Tier 2 migrants are simply a necessity.
-After the effects of Brexit limit free movement, taking effect from December 2020, many European employees will also need Tier 2 sponsorship.
+It is likely that once the effects of Brexit hit European free movement (from December 2020), many European employees will also need Tier 2 sponsorship.
 Many British companies will therefore increasingly become reliant upon their ability to attain and keep a Tier 2 Sponsor Licence.